Reviews You Can Rely On

 What Other Approach Shoes Should You Consider?

-If you are looking for a lightweight approach shoe that can be carried over a multi-pitch route with a minimal amount of bulk, check out the La Sportiva TX2 Evo, which also climbs very well.
+We recommend the TX Guide to climbers with narrow feet.
+But if you have an average width or even a wide foot, the Scarpa Mescalito Planet is the best choice.
+That shoe climbs, hikes, and scrambles as well as the TX Guide, just with a wider fit and better construction quality.
+If you are looking for a lightweight approach shoe to carry over a multi-pitch route without adding much bulk to your harness, check out the La Sportiva TX2 Evo.
 If you find yourself doing long, rugged approaches to alpine climbs, the La Sportiva TX4 is a more comfortable option.
-And if you want a low-tech approach shoe for casual cragging approaches, non-technical scrambling, and mountain running, the Scarpa Rapid is a great running shoe/ approach shoe hybrid.
-For users on a budget, the Scarpa Crux performs almost as well, for slightly less money.
+And if you want a low-tech approach shoe for casual cragging approaches, scrambling, and mountain running, the Arc'teryx Vertex Alpine is a great running-approach shoe hybrid.
+For users on a budget, the Scarpa Crux performs almost as well for slightly less money.

 Jeff Dobronyi